klaytn/klaytn-docs/docs/getting-started/account/managing-accounts.md

 > personal.unlockAccount(address, "password", 300)
 ```

-Note that we do NOT recommend using the password argument here, since the console history is logged, so you may compromise your account.
+Note that we do NOT recommend using the password argument here.
+Since the console history is logged, you may compromise your account.
 You have been warned.

 ## Check Account Balance <a id="check-account-balance"></a>